Skip to content

 Cloetta’s Supplier Code of Conduct is part of all supplier agreements.

-Cloetta assesses the raw materials and prioritises involvement with suppliers and organisations for certain materials based on climate, social and human-rights related risks.
+Cloetta assesses the raw materials, monitors suppliers for certain materials based on climate, social and human-rights related risks, and prioritises involvement with supporting organisations.

-100% of all palm oil used in Cloetta branded products is RSPO Certified Segregated palm oil which is one of the highest standards to ensure deforestation free and sustainably farmed palm oil.
+100 per cent of all cocoa purchased is Rainforest Alliance certified.
+With palm oil-based vegetables oils, Cloetta continues to source 100 per cent RSPO Certified Segregated palm oil, which is one of the highest standards to ensure that human rights are upheld in sourcing sustainably farmed palm oil.
 Certification of Cloetta’s factories according to this standard has been upheld since 2019.

 Since 2017 Cloetta has purchased sustainable and traceable shea butter from women cooperatives in Africa.